River Junction AVA: History

-By the 1860's over 160,000 people, about half the state population, lived within the Delta drainage, and by the 1880's much wheat was grown locally.
+By the 1860s over 160,000 people, about half the state population, lived within the Delta drainage, and by the 1880s much wheat was grown locally.
 By the turn of the century power dredges were available and reclamation districts appeared, leading to permanent local land-use for agriculture.
-In the 1960's the Army Corps of Engineers began major levee improvements and reclamation.
+In the 1960s the Army Corps of Engineers began major levee improvements and reclamation.
 As of 1992, 586000 acre in San Joaquin County were used for irrigated crops and pasture, of which about 132,000 acres were in use for fruit and nut crops.
 In recent years fruits, including wine grapes and table grapes, have become major local crops.

 The earliest settlement in San Joaquin County was located just outside River Junction Viticultural Area, approximately 1+1/2 mi north of the mouth of the Stanislaus River, just north of Division Road.
 It was the Valley's first known agricultural site, the historic New Hope Agricultural Colony, established in 1846 by twenty Mormon pioneers who arrived from Brooklyn by ship.

 The historic site, San Joaquin City, was established in 1849, west of San Joaquin River and about .4 mi SSW of the northwest corner of the River Junction area.
 It was founded on the west bank of San Joaquin River as a riverboat terminal, between two ferry crossings, but due to a shift in the location of the river since then, this site is no longer at the river's edge.

 The northwest corner of the area was also the site of Durham Ferry where gold miners crossed the San Joaquin en route to the Sierras.
 As might be expected from its slightly higher topography, Airport Way (aka Durham Ferry Road) apparently was a historic road or trail striking northeast from Durham Ferry.

 Following the Federal Swampland Act of 1850, reclamation of wetlands was begun.
 The area was designated as a State Reclamation District, River Junction Reclamation District No. 2064.
 Subdivision survey maps were filed in 1922 for Bret Harte Gardens subdivision, and 1925 for River Junction Farms subdivision no's.
 2 and 3.
 Since reclamation, use of the River Junction area has been primarily agricultural.
 Recent crops have included asparagus, tomatoes, almonds, alfalfa, corn, and wine grapes.
 The area was also used for limited livestock grazing and dairying.

 Present agricultural use of the area is primarily 700 acre of Chardonnay grapes.
 An additional 40 acre are planted to Cabernet grapes.
 Corn, alfalfa, and tomatoes are also grown.
 Aside from wine grapes, the only other permanent crop in the area is a single almond orchard.
 The large vineyard, owned by RJM Enterprises, has riparian water rights and currently pumps from the San Joaquin.
 As of 1996, permanent crops grown north of Division Road, outside the River Junction area, include about 40 acre of almonds and walnuts (two separate parcels), and 10 acre of grapes located a mile to the northeast.